urfave/cli/docs/v3/examples/completions/customizations.md

 Setting `cli.EnableShellCompletion` makes the app answer a completion request, which the generated scripts send as a `__complete` first argument followed by the words typed so far and the word being completed.
-That name is fixed: unlike the flag it replaces, an app cannot rename it, since the completion script and the app have to agree on it.
+That name is fixed: an app cannot rename it, since the completion script and the app have to agree on it.

 <!-- {
   "args": ["__complete", ""],